Native Voices Endowment: A Lewis & Clark Bicentennial Legacy Endangered Language Fund

 - Two letters of support from individuals or organizations who are familiar with your work (optional).

-- If your request is for a mentor-apprentice program, a letter from your Native language mentor, stating that his/her services are integral to your project and that he/she has committed to participate in the project.
+- If your request is for a mentor-apprentice program, a letter from your Native language mentor, stating that he/she has committed to participate in the project.

-- If your proposal is for college or university Native language study, proof of your registration in that college or university and a letter of intent that you are planning such Native language study.
+- If your proposal is for college or university Native language study, proof of your registration in that college or university.

 - If your proposal is for recording Native speakers, a list of the speakers you propose to record must accompany your request.